-Motor gasoline
+Motor Gasoline

 The State Energy Data System (SEDS) uses twelve data series to estimate state end-use consumption of motor gasoline.
 Eleven of the series are from the U.S. Department of Transportation, Federal Highway Administration publication, Highway Statistics, and represent sales of motor gasoline.
-For data year 2022, SEDS uses preliminary data from the Federal Highway Administration.
-The sales data are categorized as sales for highway and non-highway use:
+For data year 2021, SEDS uses preliminary data from the Federal Highway Administration The sales data are categorized as sales for highway and non-highway use:

 - Highway use sales data (MGMFP) are from the Highway Statistics Table 8.4.2 (previously Table MF-21); however, they are reduced by the amount of highway "special fuels" (MGSFP) used in each state each year as reported on Table 8.4.2.
-Special fuels are primarily diesel fuels, not motor gasoline, and SEDS includes them in the transportation sector of distillate fuel oil and other energy sources.
+Special fuels are primarily diesel fuels, not motor gasoline, and SEDS includes them in the transportation sector of distillate fuel oil and other energy sources. - Non-highway use sales are further subdivided into sales for:

-- Non-highway use sales are further subdivided into sales for: (1) state, county, and municipal non-highway use of motor fuel (MGPNP) from Table 8.4.2, and (2) private and commercial use.
-Through 2007, the source used state-reported data for tax refunded volumes by category.
-For 2008 forward, the source models the data to better account for differences in state reporting.
-In 2015, there is a break in series from the source because of a new model and includes new categories for boating, lawn and garden, and recreational vehicle use.
-In 2022, there is a break in series because of the addition of a new model and includes a new category, logging and railroad use.
-See the "Additional note" at the end of this section for more details.
+(1) state, county, and municipal non-highway use of motor fuel

+(MGPNP) from Table 8.4.2, and (2) private and commercial use.

 Data for the components of private and commercial non-highway use are reported in Table 8.4.3 (previously Table MF-24):

 - agricultural use (MGAGP)

 - industrial and commercial use (MGIYP)

 - construction use (MGCUP)

 - marine use (MGMRP), through 2014

 - boating use (MGBTP), 2015 forward

 - lawn and garden use (MGLGP), 2015 forward

 - recreational vehicle use (MGRVP), 2015 forward

-- miscellaneous use, including logging and railroad use (MGMSP)
+- miscellaneous use (MGMSP)